-After mom was diagnosed with Alzheimer’s Disease, she went downhill fast.
-On top of that she fell and had to have surgery.
-After she recovered from the surgery, we went back to see her Alzheimer’s doctor.
-I was shocked when he told us she had had Alzheimer’s for at least five years.
+After Alma was diagnosed with Alzheimer’s Disease, she went downhill fast.
+On top of that she fell down and had to have surgery.
+After she recovered from the surgery, Telly took her to see her Alzheimer’s doctor.”
+I was shocked when he told us she had had Alzheimer’s for at least five years.”

-“Do you want your dog back?” mom asked me.
+“Do you want your dog back?” her mom asked Telly.

-“I’m here four times a week,” I said.
+“I’m here four times a week,” she said.
 “I see that spoiled brat all the time.
 I’m good with her taking care of you.”

-At first, I visited my mom twice a week and bathed her on Mondays.
-Now I visit her four times a week and bathe her Mondays and Fridays.
+At first, Telly visited her mom twice a week, bathing her on Mondays.
+Now she visits her four times a week and bathes her Mondays and Fridays.
 Izzy loves shower time.
-Her favorite part is when I lotion up my mom.
+Her favorite part is when Telly lotions up Alma.
 That’s when Izzy licks the lotion off her legs.

-After bathing mom sits on her chair in the shower, her towel wrapped around her, and as she dries off, I start to lotion up her legs, back, and arms.
+After bathing Alma sits on her chair in the shower, a towel wrapped around her, and as she dries off, Telly starts to lotion up her legs, back, and arms.
 When she gets out of the shower and is getting into her underwear and socks is when Izzy runs up and starts licking away.

-I asked my vet if it was OK.
+Telly asked her vet if it was OK.

 “A lot of times the store-bought lotions are kid-safe,” she said.
 “It doesn’t necessarily taste good, but you’re not going to die from it.”

-“She can’t wait, although we don’t let her lick a lot,” I said.
+“She can’t wait to get at it, although we don’t let her lick a lot,” Telly said.